eu-digital-green-certificates/dgc-api-tests/specs/gateway/Revocation/UpDownDelete.md

 ## Revocation batch delete alternative endpoint
 * Reference "TXR-4905"
 * use default certificates
-* create revocation list: type="SIGNATURE", entries="500", expiry="2"
+* create revocation batch: type="SIGNATURE", entries="500", expiry="2"
-* sign revocation list
+* sign revocation batch
-* upload revocation list
+* upload revocation batch
 * check that the response had no error
-* delete all uploaded revocation lists using alternate endpoint
+* delete uploaded revocation batches using alternate endpoint
 * check that deletion responses are ok
 * download revocation list from "1" days ago
 * check that the response had no error
 * check that deleted batches are deleted

 ## Revocation batch download forbidden
 * Reference "TXR-4906"
+* use default certificates
+* create revocation batch: type="SIGNATURE", entries="500", expiry="2"
+* sign revocation batch
+* upload revocation batch
+* check that the response had no error
+* download revocation list from "1" days ago
+* check that the response had no error
+* create custom authentication certificate
+* use unauthorized country for authentication
+* download uploaded batch
+* check that the response had an error

+## Revocation batch download forbidden for non EU
+* Reference "TXR-5580"
 * use 2nd country for authentication
 * use 2nd country for upload signature
-* create a revocation list of type "SIGNATURE" with "500" entries for country "DE"
+* create a revocation batch of type "SIGNATURE" with "500" entries for country "DE"
-* sign revocation list
+* sign revocation batch
-* upload revocation list
+* upload revocation batch
 * check that the response had no error
 * use default certificates
 * download uploaded batch